nicolas-gautron/nicolas-gautron.github.io/README.md

 ##### Empathetic / harmoniser at 100%

-As a leader and manager, there is no ritual more important for me than the ones allowing the feedbacks and the global communication: retrospective, one-to-one, mood of the week, team health check.
-I like to involve my team in the decisions, basing some meetings on formats inspired of the holacracy world and encouraging everyone to speak freely.
-I trust my team members and their professionalism, giving them the leadership on their subjects, making them autonomous as much as possible, allowing them to communicate with partners and to deploy some features in production without my approval.
+As a leader and manager, there was no ritual more important for me than the ones allowing the feedbacks and the global communication: retrospective, one-to-one, mood of the week, team health check.
+I liked to involve my team in the decisions, basing some meetings on formats inspired of the holacracy world and encouraging everyone to speak freely.
+I trusted my team members and their professionalism, giving them the leadership on their subjects, making them autonomous as much as possible, allowing them to communicate with partners and to deploy some features in production without my approval.

 ##### Current phase: dreamer / imaginer at 85%